 N.B.2!
 PET-bottles are sorted as deposit bottles and cans.

 N.B.3!
-Plastics that are contaminated with biological agents, GMM or chemicals with the symbols "Highly toxic", "Carcinogenic/Mutagenic" and/or "Environmentally toxic" cannot be recycled.
-Instructions on how to handle such waste is provided in KI:s rules for laboratory waste, belowe Documents.
+N.B.3!
+Plastics that are contaminated with biological agents, GMM or chemicals with the hazard pictograms "Acute toxicity", "Serious health hazard" and/or "Hazardous to the environment" cannot be recycled.
+Clean plastic with other hazard pictograms can be recycled if hazard pictograms are crossed over or removed before placed in a recycling bin.
+Instructions on how to handle such waste is provided at the page Laboratory waste, see Links.

 Deposit bottles and cans